128technology/docs/docs/cli_reference.md

 #### Description

-Most 128T processes are under the control of a process aptly named the _processManager_.
-Some services must exist outside of the control of the _processManager_ and are instead goverened by Linux&#x27;s systemd. `show system services` displays a table summarizing statuses of 128T systemd services.
+Most SSR processes are under the control of a process aptly named the _processManager_.
+Some services must exist outside of the control of the _processManager_ and are instead goverened by Linux&#x27;s systemd. `show system services` displays a table summarizing statuses of SSR systemd services.

 #### Example